 Who manufactures Roundup?

 Monsanto, which manufactures Roundup, is being sued for failing to disclose the risks of using the product.
-Scientists warned that the product could cause non-Hodgkin’s lymphoma as far back as 1981, but Monsanto continued to claim otherwise.
+The pharmaceutical company Bayer purchased Monsanto in 2018 and has been working to settle thousands of lawsuits claiming that the product caused non-Hodgkin’s lymphoma and other cancers.
+Scientists warned that the product could cause non-Hodgkin’s lymphoma as far back as 1981, but Monsanto and Bayer continue to claim otherwise.

 What is glyphosate?

 Glyphosate is the main ingredient in Roundup, among other products.
 It is used by homeowners and landscapers to kill weeds and by farmers to protect crops.
 People who work in professions like landscaping and farming, where they use Roundup on a regular basis, are those most likely to have been exposed to dangerous levels of the chemical.

 Does Roundup cause cancer?
 Monsanto has long claimed that it doesn’t.
 But in March 2015, the World Health Organization announced their conclusion that glyphosate, the main ingredient in Roundup, is “probably carcinogenic to humans.”
 In Roundup cancer lawsuits, judges have ruled that the scientific evidence is strong enough to warrant bringing these cases to trial.

 - Non-Hodgkin lymphoma

 - B-cell lymphoma

 The EPA is responsible for monitoring chemicals like Roundup and deciding if they are safe for the public to use.